shariq1989/cookbook/content/recipe/belgium_waffles.md

 1. Mix the ingredients, one at a time, in a large bowl, then mix well.
 Let the mixture stand at room temperature for 30 minutes.
 2. Preheat the [waffle iron](https://amzn.to/3kII2kI).
-3. Add ¼ cup mix to the waffle iron.
+3. Add 1/4 cup to 1/2 cup mix to the waffle iron, depending on the size of your iron.

 ### ABOUT THE MEAL

-Fun story, an alternative title for this recipe could be Birthday Waffles since that is the only time we bust out this recipe.
-Either way, these waffles are delicious with a light, fluffy inside to compliment the crispy outside.
+Fun story, an alternate title for this recipe could be, "Birthday Waffles" since birthdays are the only time we bust out this recipe.
+Either way, these waffles are delicious; they have a light, fluffy inside to compliment the crispy outside.
+The best part about these waffles, in my opinion, is how easy they are to make, and they are ready in just a few minutes with common ingredients from your pantry.

 #### What main ingredients do I need for this meal?

-* All-Purpose Flour and Cornstarch
+* All-Purpose Flour

+* Cornstarch

-* Baking Powder and Salt
+* Baking Powder

+* Salt

 * Milk, Egg, and Vegetable Oil